 If you are experiencing any of the symptoms listed above, you have eye pain, an eye injury, or you are genuinely concerned about the health of your eye or vision, an emergency visit to an eye doctor is recommended.
 During an emergency visit, an eye care professional will administer acute care that treats the immediate problem.
 The goal with emergency eye care is to relieve pain and resolve any immediate threats to your eye and your vision.
 In most cases, at least one follow-up visit ensures your eye is healing or recovering properly.

 Emergency Help is Available

-If you have an eye emergency and our office is not open, please visit an urgent care center or an emergency room as quickly as possible.
+If you have an eye emergency and our office is not open, please visit an urgent eye care doctor at your local immediate care center or an emergency room as quickly as possible.
 When it comes to your eyes and your vision, do not take the risk of waiting for medical care.
 Your eyes and your sight are too important!